menandmice/micetro_docs/guides/implementation/adding_dns.rst

 After installation, Micetro contains no data about DNS servers.
 These need to be added.

-DNS servers require :ref:`install-controllers` and need to be added using their fully qualified names, such as ``dns1.europe.ad.mmdemo.local``.
+DNS servers require :ref:`micetro-agents` and need to be added using their fully qualified names, such as ``dns1.europe.ad.mmdemo.local``.

 .. note::
   Servers in Microsoft Active Directory environments can be added without installing an agent.
 Refer to :ref:`agent-free-dns-dhcp`.